Foundations of Differential Calculus for modules over posets: Preliminaries

 where in both cases $M_\#$ denotes the composition of $M$ with the respective forgetful functor.
 Thus if $N\in \A^\C$ and $M\in \A^\D$, we have the adjointness relations:

-The following lemma is standard homological algebra.
-A proof is included for the convenience of the reader. \begin{Lem} Let $\A, \B$ be small abelian categories and assume that $\A$ has enough projectives.
+The following two lemmas are standard homological algebra.
+Proofs are included for the convenience of the reader. \begin{Lem} Let $\A, \B$ be small abelian categories and assume that $\A$ has enough projectives.
 Let $F\colon \A\to\B$ be a functor with a right adjoint $G\colon\B\to\A$.
-Then the following statements are equivalent. \begin{enumerate} \item $F$ sends projective objects in $\A$ to projective objects in $\B$. \item $G$ is an exact functor. \end{enumerate} Dually, if $\B$ has enough injectives, then the following statements are equivalent. \begin{enumerate} \item $G$ sends injective objects in $\B$ to injective objects in $\A$. \item $F$ is an exact functor. \end{enumerate} \end{Lem} \begin{proof} We prove the equivalence of (\ref{gen-cogen-1}) and (\ref{gen-cogen-2}).
-The equivalence of (\ref{gen-cogen-3}) and (\ref{gen-cogen-4}) follows by analogy.
+Then the following statements are equivalent. \begin{enumerate}[(1)] \item $F$ sends projective objects in $\A$ to projective objects in $\B$. \item $G$ is an exact functor. \end{enumerate} Dually, if $\B$ has enough injectives, then the following statements are equivalent. \begin{enumerate}[(1)] \item $G$ sends injective objects in $\B$ to injective objects in $\A$. \item $F$ is an exact functor. \end{enumerate} \end{Lem} \begin{proof} We prove the equivalence of \ref{gen-cogen-1} and \ref{gen-cogen-2}.
+The equivalence of \ref{gen-cogen-3} and \ref{gen-cogen-4} follows by analogy.
 Let $P\in \A$ be a projective object.
 Then $F(P)\in\B$ is projective if and only if the functor $\Hom_\B(F(P), -)\cong \Hom_\A(P, G(-))$ is exact.
 Thus, if $G$ is exact then $F(P)$ is projective.
-This shows that (\ref{gen-cogen-2}) implies (\ref{gen-cogen-1}).
+This shows that \ref{gen-cogen-2} implies \ref{gen-cogen-1}.